best pocket knives

 General care instructions

-If you have a stainless steel multi-tool, it needs regular cleaning and oiling to work properly.
+If you have a stainless steel multitool, it needs regular cleaning and oiling to work correctly.

-First, you need to open and close the blades several times in warm water until they move easily again.
+First, you need to open and close the blades several times in warm water until they move quickly again.

 After drying, place a small drop of oil between the blades and on the parts like the springs or the tool shank.

-When choosing the lubricant use one that is related to food safety and does not prevent the blades to work properly.
+When choosing the lubricant, use one related to food safety that does not prevent the blades from working correctly.

 Never put your pocket knife in a dishwasher.